alhos96/meditation-app/README.md

 **Data** is stored in MongoDB Atlas and users can access only their data but no others.

 ## product features
--User tutorial
+- User tutorial
--Authorization
+- Authorization
--Facebook Login
+- Facebook Login
--Track library screen
+- Track library screen
--Meditation screen
+- Meditation screen
--User profile screen
+- User profile screen

 ## application flow